plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 which encapsulate [`LinkConstraint`](@ref)s (i.e. linking constraints that couple optinodes).
 A key idea behind Plasmo's' graph-based approach is that it works at a high level of abstraction and uses modular principles and hierarchical modeling to express complex optimization problems.
 The optimization models created with an optigraph can be used to reveal inherent structures that lend themselves to graph processing tasks such as partitioning.

-The `OptiGraph` ultimately describes the following mathematical optimization problem:
+The `OptiGraph` ultimately describes the following mathematical representation of an optimization problem:
 ```math
 \begin{aligned}
     \min_{{\{x_n}\}_{n \in \mathcal{N}(\mathcal{G})}} & \quad \sum_{n \in \mathcal{N(\mathcal{G})}} f_n(x_n) \quad & (\textrm{Objective}) \\